diagrams/diagrams-doc/doc/quickstart.rst

 scale of the diagram itself will be used, which in this case would be rather tiny---only 2x2.

-There are several more options besides `-o`, `-w`, and `-h`; you can see what they are by typing `./DiagramsTutorial --help`.
-One particularly useful option is `-l`, which puts the program into "looped mode": it will watch the source file for changes, and then automatically recompile and rerun itself, like this:
+There are several more options besides ``-o``, ``-w``, and ``-h``; you can see what they are by typing ``cabal exec diagrams-tutorial -- --help``.
+One particularly useful option is ``-l``, which puts the program into "looped mode": it will watch the source file for changes, and then automatically recompile and rerun itself, like this (note that you may need to specify the source file explicitly using ``-s``, as shown here):

 ::

-    augustine :: src/diagrams/tmp » ./DiagramsTutorial -o circle.svg -w 400 -l
+    $ cabal exec diagrams-tutorial -- -o circle.svg -w 400 -l -s DiagramsTutorial.lhs
     Looping turned on
-    Using sandbox /home/brent/build/diagrams/.cabal-sandbox
     Watching source file DiagramsTutorial.lhs
     Compiling target: DiagramsTutorial
-    Program args: -o circle.svg -w 400
+    Program args: -o circle.svg -w 400 -s DiagramsTutorial.lhs
     Modified 02:41:42 ... compiling ... running ... done.
     Modified 02:41:50 ... compiling ... running ... done.